hmuchalski/hmuchalski.github.io/archive.md

 permalink: /archive/
 ---

+## 2022

+**2022-04-01** Karina Bustos successfully defended her MS thesis.
+Congratulations to Karina!

+**2022-03-09** After long deliberations the group agreed on the location of 2022 edition of group photo.

+**2022-01-15** After long period of drought in recruiting, we're welcoming new student researchers: Isabella, Kirubel, Hailey, and Michael.

 ## 2021

+**2021-08-16** The University Committees and Leadership completed their 6-year long investigation and concluded that it is worth keeping Dr. Muchalski around and promote him to the rank of Associate Professor.
+Committee assignment soon followed.

 **2021-08-16** The University Committees and Leadership completed their 6-year long investigation and concluded that it is worth keeping Dr. Muchalski around and promote him to the rank of Associate Professor.
 Committee assignment soon followed.